pandeemiC/watch-db/README.md

 ## 🧠 Developer Experience & Learning

 **Motivation:**
 My primary goal was to honestly make something that is real-world friendly.
-A project that I could use on my spare time but also something that I could recommend to my friends.
+A project that I could use on my spare time but also something that I could recommend to my friends and family.
 In the end, it was a great practice and learning experience to further get better at developing under related technologies.

 **Key Learnings & Skills Applied:**

 - **React Fundamentals:** Component composition, state management (`useState`), lifecycle methods and side effects (`useEffect`), handling user events, conditional rendering, and using refs (`useRef`) for DOM manipulation (like smooth scrolling).
 - **Routing:** Implementing client-side routing for a multi-page feel using `react-router-dom`, including dynamic routes with URL parameters (`useParams`) for the movie detail pages.
-- **API Integration:** Making asynchronous API calls using the `fetch` API and `async/await`, handling responses, parsing JSON data, and managing loading/error states gracefully.
+- **API Integration:** Making asynchronous API calls using the `fetch` API and `async/await`, handling responses, parsing JSON data, and managing loading/error states.
 Understanding API documentation (TMDb).
 - **Backend-as-a-Service (Appwrite):**
   - Gained experience setting up and configuring a BaaS project (Appwrite).
   - Integrated the Appwrite Web SDK into a React application.